ShobiStassen/VIA/README.md

 # Via
-VIA is a Trajectory Inference (TI) method that offers topology construction, pseudotimes, automated terminal state prediction and automated plotting of temporal gene dynamics along lineages.
-VIA combines lazy-teleporting random walks and Monte-Carlo Markov Chain simulations to overcome commonly encountered challenges such as 1) accurate terminal state and lineage inference, 2) ability to capture combination of cyclic, disconnected and tree-like structures, 3) scalability in feature and sample space.
+VIA is a single-cell Trajectory Inference method that offers topology construction, pseudotimes, automated terminal state prediction and automated plotting of temporal gene dynamics along lineages.
+VIA combines lazy-teleporting random walks and Monte-Carlo Markov Chain simulations to overcome common challenges such as 1) accurate terminal state and lineage inference, 2) ability to capture combination of cyclic, disconnected and tree-like structures, 3) scalability in feature and sample space.
+It is also well-suited for multi-omic analysis.
+In addition to transcriptomic data, VIA works on scATAC-seq, flow and imaging cytometry data

 ## Getting Started
 ### install using pip